Section 1: Application

 - Determinations - size notional

-- Contractual rent increases
+- Contractual Rent Increases

 In summary, if the size criteria were exceeded last time, the contractual rent increase referral must be rejected within 52 weeks.
-Whereas only if the size criteria were not exceeded and we gave no significantly high rent or notional rent determination last time, then the contractual rent increase referral within 52 weeks must be accepted.
+Whereas only if the size criteria were not exceeded and we gave no significantly high rent or exceptionally high rent determination last time, then the contractual rent increase referral within 52 weeks must be accepted.

 Related pages